Humanitarian Efforts in the Language Industry

 - ensure that this effort is sustainable, global, and based on principles of social enterprise

 The foundation achieves these aims by providing vital language technology needed for translating important information on behalf of non-profit and non-governmental organizations working with communities in need.
 It also hosts a global community of roughly 1,500 volunteers that it calls on when required.

-You can volunteer, request help and read more on The Rosetta Foundation website.
+You can donate, volunteer, request help and read more on The Rosetta Foundation website.

 Translators Without Borders and Traducteurs sans Frontières

 Translators Without Borders' mission aims: to support humanitarian work around the world by providing free translation.
 As such they focus their work on linking volunteer translators with vetted NGOs that focus on health, nutrition and education.